Condom Management™ has nothing to do with personal activities; rather

 Style: Skeptical and independent, think creatively but are convinced by logic.
 Perfectionists are likely the best at finding creative solutions to problems.
 Motivate with complex assignments and don’t be afraid to encourage their competitive drive.
 The best way to keep a Perfectionist on side is to give them frequent opportunities to develop and critique new ideas with a small group of colleagues they respect.

 Style: One of the rarest personality types, highly logical and creatively innovative.
 Respond well to complex challenges that require both analytical and creative thought.
 They will want to know their path to career advancement from day one and respond best to clear objectives.
 To keep your Enhancer, let them problem solve and give them the opportunity to do so independently.
-Never nag or micro manage.
+Never ever nag or micro manage the Enhancer.